 Hi Everybody.
-I’m Tammy Strickland, a 2012 graduated Leaving Cert student in the Institute of Education in Dublin and I’m currently studying Human Health & Diseases in Trinity College Dublin.
+I’m Tammy Strickland, a 2012 graduated Leaving Cert student in the Institute of Education in Dublin, and more recently, a graduate of Trinity College Dublin, where I was awarded a Bachelor of Science degree with first class honours.
 I have created this website, and its sister site www.LeavingCertMindMaps.ie, to share my personal study notes with other students who are facing the Junior Cert and Leaving Cert public examinations in Ireland.
 The slides above are from photographs my family and I have taken on our travels and the captions are little snippets of wisdom I have gleaned along the way.
 I hope you don’t mind me sharing them with you.

 School is often talked about by adults as the “best days of your life”.
 However, when you are facing state exams such as the Junior Certificate, the day-to-day pressures make school feel like the “worst days of your life”.